-SFM is the largest market of its kind in the Southern Hemisphere and the third largest seafood market in terms of variety in the world.
+SFM is the largest market of its kind in the Southern Hemisphere.
 A working fish market, SFM sources product both nationally and internationally and trades over 13,500 tonnes of seafood annually - with up to one hundred sustainable seafood species traded every day and approximately 500 species traded annually.

 SFM employs approximately 65 staff to organise the weekday wholesale auction, promote Sydney Fish Market as the centre of seafood excellence and operate the Sydney Seafood School.